The Pulse: Paris

 She put her fingers up to her lips, as if she were about to cry.
 She pitched her voice an octave higher than usual, and inserted jagged breaks, to make her emotions seem even more real than they were.

 She started abruptly, yet obliquely, like when the heroine blurts out the most significant details before the eyes of the audience have adjusted to the light: "There's no way I could've known.
-I was having a drink with Jean-Marc in La Maison de Verlaine, fifty blocks away.
+I was having a drink with Antoine in La Maison de Verlaine, fifty blocks away.
 I had just bought this ring, this beautiful light blue ring.
 It's exactly the same colour as the pendent my mother bought me for my sweet sixteenth."
 She pronounced the last two words with a Southern belle accent, which Kenneth thought was a wonderful thing to hear at any time (he could almost hear the echo of Tennessee Williams).
 It was especially wonderful coming from the lips of a stylish Parisienne.

 She pointed between her considerable breasts and said, "This one."
 But the pendant, on the end of its silver chain, was lost down there somewhere.